 i1pro2, is that it is very sensitive to the USB lead length and

 quality.
 This is probably an issue with the power being supplied

-over USB to the instrument.
-This manifests itself as a problem
+particular about the voltage level.
+This manifests itself as a

 calibration.
 The solution is usually to use a shorter (but high